 The Clinical Supervisor will play a crucial role in supervising behavioral health clinicians performing assessment and crisis response for those in psychiatric and substance-induced distress outdoors in San Francisco.
 The SCRT aims to avoid harm to the individual in crisis by intervening in person-centered and trauma-informed ways and attend to the immediate needs of the person in crisis.
 This will be done by treating each person in crisis with the utmost dignity and respect, as well as an active participant in their own de-escalation process and reestablishment of personal safety.
-Clinical Supervisors will work as a team to ensure at least one is available remotely by phone throughout all shifts worked by the Behavioral Health Clinicians.
-Occasional shifts will require in-field work to shadow and observe clinical work, or work in place of a clinician who is unable to report for their shift.
+Clinical Supervisors work as a team to ensure at least one is available remotely by phone throughout all shifts worked by the Behavioral Health Clinicians.
+Clinical Supervisors also participate in the field to shadow and observe clinical work, as well as work in place of clinicians who are on vacation or unable to report for their shift.

 **Please note this position requires licensure with the California Board of Behavioral Sciences or Board of Psychology**

 This role is a full-time position with benefits, and will be mostly remote with some on-site work (2-4 times/month) as needed.
 The hours for the overnight supervisor role are 7pm-7am.
 Clinical Supervisors will have access to the COVID-19 vaccine upon hire.

 Work in 12 hour shifts to share responsibility with other clinical supervisors to maintain immediate availability to consult, problem solve, and answer questions by phone to provide clinical supervision to the clinicians providing direct crisis response in real time.

 Provide weekly group and individual supervision to SCRT Behavioral Health Clinicians (BBS or BOP registered and licensed,) on culturally responsive, trauma-informed, gender-responsive, and person-centered mental health and substance use crisis assessment, intervention, de-escalation, and appropriate follow up.